What does the Nursery Curriculum look like at Rosemary Lane Nursery School?

 Reading in Rosemary Lane Nursery School is woven through everything we do.
 The importance of sharing books to develop a passion for reading and an understanding about how reading provides knowledge is evident in the prominent use of books throughout our school.

-Adults model the skills of handling books and encourage children to become immersed in stories through handling props, re-enacting stories with puppets, exploring stories in small world story trays and listening to stories through CD players and MP3 players.
+Adults model the skills of handling books and encourage children to become immersed in stories through handling props, re-enacting stories with puppets, exploring stories in small world story trays and listening to stories.

 We have a wonderful lending library provided by family donations over many years.
 Parents and children may borrow books to take home and share.

-We encourage parents and grandparents to volunteer their time to read with the children in our nursery book corner.
+We encourage parents and carers to volunteer their time to read with the children.

 We hold an annual ‘Cuddle up with a book” day for parents and carers to come along and read to their child in nursery.